RIT wins Regional Cyber Defense Competition

-For the scenario, a group of industry professionals are assigned to break into computer networks to exploit information from a mock company.
-Teams of students are hired by the company to prevent that information theft from occurring.
+For the competition, a group of industry professionals called the “Red Team,” led by RIT computing security professors Daryl Johnson and Bill Stackpole, were assigned to break into computer networks to exploit information from a mock company.
+Teams of students were “hired” by these companies to prevent that information theft from occurring.

 Teams were scored on their ability to detect and respond to outside threats, maintain existing services, respond to business requests such as the addition or removal of services, and balance security needs with business needs.

-Other participants in the regional competition included Harvard University, Champlain College, Syracuse University, University of Maine, University of New Hampshire, Utica College and Westchester Community College.
+Other participants in the regional competition included Alfred State College, Champlain College, Northeastern University, State University of New York at Buffalo, State University of New York Institute of Technology, Syracuse University, University of Maine, University of New Hampshire and Worchester Polytechnic Institute.